nosovk/flowershow/content/Projects/CAT/2024-07-22-test-bot-detection.md

 > 30 bad agents * 100 usd = 3000 usd

-This is our gaining from block bad agents.
+This is our gaining from blocking bad agents.

 Also, we have a value for each customer, that we mark as bad agent.
 We can multiply amount of false positive cases on revenue that we gain from that users.
 Like: